ReinisV/snake-game-vue3-composition-api/README.md

 Stuff I could still do:
 - figure out how to eject (or most likely write an app for ejecting) webpack config (could be done based on the dynamic webpack config stored by the cli)

 - write a backend app that can based on user-agent detect browser version and serve a custom build for the specific browser without including polyfills for others
 - - and configure webpack to build for different target browsers
 - - and a fallback script to return that just prints "your browser is unsupported, please try these:" or "your browser version is old, please update to at least Y"

 - after that I could write a visualizer for the code and reference tree contained in chunks again, would be fun

 - styling
-- - display score in the head of the snake
+- - display score in the head of the snake #DONE
 - - make corners of the snake rounded (make screen black) #DONE
 - - increase speed/area of play by collecting points
 - - add quick speed via hold down #KINDA-DONE

+- frontend related stuff
+- - figure out union type props for vue
+- - integrate vuex with simple-vuex and an object interface
+- - add yaml package.json that can be commented

 Interesting stuff to remember: